PostHog/posthog.com/contents/blog/best-gdpr-compliant-analytics-tools.md

 ## The best GDPR-compliant analytics tools

-There are numerous ways to achieve GDPR compliance, which you can broadly categorize as good, better, best:
+There are numerous ways to achieve GDPR compliance, which you can broadly categorize as either good, better or best:

 - **Good:** Data transferred to the US is anonymized
 - **Better:** Data is stored in EU cloud servers